Goldkant Leuchten Cocoon Onion Pendant Lamp

 Many lamps you find in this polymer with a label from other companies such as Aro Leuchte, Josef Brümberg and Raak, to name a few, were all made by Goldkant Leuchten.

 Fritz “Friedel” Wauer who is credited by FLOS for devising the technology of spraying the material onto iron frames, was inspired by the “self-wrapping” of a silk worm, hence the naming “cocoon”.

 However, the first one who used this kind of material is George Nelson in 1947 for his Bubble Hanging Lamps.
-The technique was been developed for mothballing naval ships.
+The technique had been developed for mothballing naval ships.
 A technique that is still in use.
 George Nelson referred to these lamps as “one of those happy accidents which occur all too infrequently in the designer’s experience”.